Optimal error estimates of Galerkin finite element methods for stochastic Allen-Cahn equation with additive noise: Introduction

 \section{Introduction}

-Over the past decades, there have been plenty of research articles analyzing numerical discretizations of parabolic stochastic partial differential equations (SPDEs), see, e.g., monographs \cite{lord2014introduction,kruse2014strong} and references therein.
-In contrast to an overwhelming majority of literature focusing on numerical analysis of SPDEs with globally Lipschitz nonlinearity, only a limited number of papers investigated numerical SPDEs in the non-globally Lipschitz regime \cite{becker2017strong,brehier2018strong,brehier2018analysis,brehier2018weak, feng2017finite,gyongy2016convergence,jentzen2015strong,kovacs2015discretisation, becker2016strong,hutzenthaler2016strong,jentzen2016exponential,liu2018strong} and it is still far from well-understood.
+Stochastic partial differential equations (SPDEs) are widely used to mathematically model random phenomena appearing in the fields of physics, chemistry, biology, finance and many other branches of science.
+Over the past decades, there have been plenty of research articles analyzing numerical discretizations of parabolic SPDEs, see, e.g., monographs \cite{lord2014introduction,kruse2014strong} and references therein.
+In contrast to an overwhelming majority of literature focusing on numerical analysis of SPDEs with globally Lipschitz nonlinearity, only a limited number of papers investigated numerical SPDEs in the non-globally Lipschitz regime \cite{becker2017strong,brehier2018strong,brehier2018analysis,brehier2018weak, feng2017finite,gyongy2016convergence,jentzen2015strong,kovacs2015discretisation, becker2016strong,hutzenthaler2016strong,jentzen2016exponential,liu2018strong,kovacs2015backward} and it is still far from {{being}} well-understood.
 As a typical example of parabolic SPDEs with non-globally Lipschitz nonlinearity, stochastic Allen-Cahn equations, perturbed by additive or multiplicative noises, have received increasing attention in the last few years.
-Recently, several research works were reported on numerical approximations of such equations \cite{feng2017finite,katsoulakis2011noise,kovacs2015backward,liu2017wong,prohl2014strong,liu2018strong, brehier2018strong,Majee2017optimal,brehier2018weak,wang2018efficient}.
-The present work makes further contributions in this direction, by successfully recovering optimal strong convergence rates for finite element semi-discretization and spatio-temporal full discretization of stochastic Allen-Cahn equations with additive trace-class noise.
+Recently, several research works were reported on numerical approximations of such equations \cite{feng2017finite,katsoulakis2011noise,kovacs2015backward,liu2017wong, liu2018strong,brehier2018strong,Majee2017optimal,brehier2018weak,wang2018efficient,brehier2018analysis,kovacs2015discretisation}.
+The present work makes further contributions in this direction, by successfully recovering optimal strong convergence rates for finite element semi-discretization and spatio-temporal full discretization of stochastic Allen-Cahn equations with additive noise, including both the space-time white noise in space dimension $d = 1$ and the trace-class noise in multiple space dimensions.

-Let $\mathcal{D} \subset \R^d, d \in \{ 1, 2, 3 \} $ be a bounded open spatial domain with smooth boundary and let $H : = L^2 ( \mathcal{D}, \R )$ be the real separable Hilbert space endowed with usual inner product and norm.
+Let $\mathcal{D} \subset \R^d, d \in \{ 1, 2, 3 \} $ be a bounded open spatial domain with smooth boundary and let $H : = L_2 ( \mathcal{D}, \R )$ be the real separable Hilbert space endowed with usual inner product and norm.
 Throughout this article we are interested in the following semi-linear parabolic SPDE in $H$,